How is your name pronounced?

 Did Marvel give you the plot for Guardians of the Galaxy: Collect Them All?

 Not at all.
 They offered a lot of freedom.
-I got to come up with and pitch the story, and we hashed out details together.
+They invited me to write for them, I came up with the story and pitched it, and we hashed out details together.
 It was a wonderfully collaborative experience.

 Is Guardians of the Galaxy: Collect Them All set in the world of the movies?